vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 under Durgotsava.
 Buddhajanmamahotsara-on Vai, su. when the Moon is in Puṣya

 naksatra an image should be established with texts uttered by Sākya and the temple should be white-washed; for three days naivedya and gifts to poor people; NM pp. 66-67, verses 809-816.
-It should be noted that in NM also Buddha is declared to be an avatāra of Visnu in Kaliyuga.
+It should be noted that in NM also Buddha is declared to be an avatāra of Viṣṇu in Kaliyuga.
 Buddha's Parinirvāṇa took place in Kārtika according Sarvāstivā dins and in Vaiśākha according to Ceylonese tradition.
 Vide Bajaur casket inscription of Menander's reign in E. I. vol 24 p.
 6.List of vratas

 357

 Buddhadvadasimin Śr. śu.
 12; tithi; worship of golden image of

-Buddha with gandha &c; donate it to a brāhmana; Suddhodana did this vrata and so Viṣnu himself was born to him as Buddha; KKV 331-332, HV I. 1037-1038 (as a Dharanl-vrata from Var.), KR 247-248.
+Buddha with gandha &c; donate it to a brāhmana; Suddhodana did this vrata and so Viṣṇu himself was born to him as Buddha; KKV 331-332, HV I. 1037-1038 (as a Dharanl-vrata from Var.), KR 247-248.
 The printed Var. ( 47.1-24 ) which contains only the first half verse occurring in KKV and HV narrates the story of Nrga.
 In Var.
 55. 37 reference is made to avatāras from Nrsimha to Rāma and it proceeds 'namostu te Buddha Kalkin varesa'.
 Vide Buddhapūrnimā Vaj. śu.
 15 and Br.
 S. 57.
 44 for directions

 as to image of Buddha.
 Budhavrala--When planet Budha ( Mercury ) comes to Viśākhā